ToxicFrog/doom-mods/gzap/doc/support-table.md

   placement and many things you can easily reach will be considered out of logic.
 - **partial**: tuning data (i.e. detailed logic) is present for at least one episode's worth of levels.
-- **full**: tuning data is present for all levels.
-A small number of individual items may still be using basic logic.
+- **full**: tuning data is present for all levels and all default-randomized items.
+Other items (e.g. small/medium health and ammo) may lack tuning.
 - **complete**: tuning data is present for all items in all levels.
 The logic is believed to be an accurate and complete description of the game.
 - **problems**: testing has revealed that changes to the scanner, randomizer,